augusto/jooq-sandbox/README.md

 ```
 # Start Postgres
 ./gradlew startPostgres
-# Update the schema using liquibase
-./gradlew update
-# Run tests (which executes the task generateJooq)
+# Runs liquibase, jooq and tests
 ./gradlew build
-# Stop the DB (won't clean the data in /tmp)
+# Stop the DB - will run `killall postgres`!
 ./gradlew stopPostgres
 ```

 ## Jooq Examples
-Check the tests for examples of how to use Jooq.
+There are 3 modules with different configurations
+* activerecord: Has active record and mutable pojos enabled.
+* record: Has active record and mutable pojos disabled.
+* sandbox: Extra module to try configurations and settings - play with it!